fuqcool/fuqcool.github.io/_posts/2014-02-11-know-js-array.md

 ```

 To understand code above, we first need to know what `Object.prototype.toString.call(a)` does. `Object.prototype.toString` is a method that,
-if not overriden, return string `[object TypeOfObj]`.
-Since array's `toString` has already been overriden to print array elements more friendly,
+if not overridden, return string `[object TypeOfObj]`.
+Since array's `toString` has already been overridden to print array elements more friendly,
 we need to get the original method that is located on object, and explicitly pass the object we want to test as the context.
 In other words, we have
 forced javascript to execute the *toString* method before overrident.